Capital Lincoln of Wilmington

 Interior & Features

 Lincoln Nautilus – Inside, the Nautilus introduces a panoramic digital dashboard that spans nearly 48 inches across.
-Standard luxury features like heated seats and advanced infotainment keep the cabin feeling futuristic.
-Optional packages introduce perks like massage seating and high-end audio, which elevate long drives.
+Standard luxury features like comfort front seats, ambient lighting, and remote start allow your drives to feel upscale and convenient, while other available perks like massage seating and high-end audio elevate long drives.
 Explore the new Lincoln Nautilus for sale to see its modern layout firsthand.

-Lincoln Aviator – While the Aviator offers premium finishes like available Revel® audio system and soft touch seating, its interior design takes a more traditional approach compared to the Nautilus.
+Lincoln Aviator – While the Aviator offers premium finishes like an available Revel audio system and soft-touch seating, its interior design takes a more traditional approach compared to the Nautilus.
 Tech features are still plentiful, including wireless smartphone integration and a wide touchscreen interface.
 Its cabin leans toward classic luxury rather than cutting-edge visuals.

 Fuel Economy